cloudpeak/benchmark_visualizer/README.md

 I add the following features:
 - **Clipboard Integration:** Users can now paste benchmark results directly from the clipboard as JSON data, simplifying the input process.
 - **Windows Binary Downloads:**  To make the tool readily accessible, pre-compiled Windows binaries are now available for download.
 This provides a convenient way for users to get started without needing to compile the project themselves.
+Download it from [here](https://github.com/cloudpeak/benchmark_visualizer/releases/download/0.9b/benchmark_visualizer.zip).

 # JOMT